not-magic/Open309/README.md

 * The mounting plate
 * Microswitches

-If you were planning on replacing the grommet and switches anyway it may be cheaper to just buy the remaining parts.
+If you were planning on replacing the grommet and switches anyway it may be cheaper to just buy the remaining parts separately.

 ## Print settings